luciopaiva/redis-nodejs-test/experiments/sorted-set-of-byte-arrays/README.md

 Here I am using `r5.large` instances.
 With 8 writers, the master CPU was very unstable and, although it kept at 48% for some time, it ended up rising to a bit above 50%, so things were not exactly great.
 It does show that increasing the number of concurrent writers seems to affect CPU.

-Reducing the total number of keys a bit, from 300k to 240k, so we stay below the bottleneck:
+Now reducing the total number of keys a bit, from 300k to 240k, so we stay below the bottleneck and have more reliable results:

 ```
 Instance type | Writers | Items per sec each | master CPU | replica CPU